Carleton University Students' Association: New Governance Model

 In the October 2021 meeting, CUSA Council adopted the new governance structure on the advice of the Democratic Reform Committee and CUSA's lawyers to comply with new provincial legislation and to expand decision making responsibilities and ethical safeguards.
-Based on the results of the 2021 general elections, it was evident that students wanted and voted for change, and the governance restructuring aimed to rebuild students' confidence on their money being used wisely by their students' association in the future.

 Democratic Reform Committee

 In October 2021, the CUSA Council was presented with the Democratic Reform Committee's Final Report.
 Starting 11 August 2021, the Democratic Reform Committee (DRC) met twice every week with the goal of restoring student trust in CUSA that had been lost in recent years.
 Following the 2021 CUSA General Election, the 2021/2022 Executive committed to the project of democratic reform and struck this Committee.
 The Committee was composed of three students at large, five councilors, three non-voting CUSA Staff, one volunteer notetaker, and one member of the CUSA Executive.

 The Committee began by consulting with John McNair, CUSA's lawyer, who answered questions from Committee members about the state of CUSA's Governance.
 Mr. McNair's testimony reinforced the harsh reality: CUSA's bylaws and governing structures were seriously flawed and vulnerable to malicious lawsuits to the detriment of CUSA and the student body.
 Mr. McNair's testimony emphasized the urgent need for full and total reform of CUSA governing structures – not only because reform would improve CUSA's democratic functioning, but because such modifications were vital to the sustenance of CUSA as an organization.

 Following Mr. McNair's interview, the Committee invited witnesses and guests with personal experience working in select fields pertinent to the Committee's mandate, or who were known to have institutional knowledge that could be especially worthy of the Committee's time.
 Invited witnesses and guests include: current and former CUSA full-time staff (including a former CUSA executive), current and the most recent former executives, current and former student leaders from recently reformed students' associations in Ontario were invited, and consultants from the student union movement in the United Kingdom were invited.
 All witnesses were agreed upon by Committee members in earlier Committee meetings.

 The Committee also organized four public forums for students-at-large to raise any questions, comments, or concerns regarding reforms to CUSA's governance and elections systems.
 Students had a wide variety of concerns, comments, and suggestions for Committee members to consider; however, the Committee noticed there were a few issues with wide-spread support.
 The Committee noted: